-American pilots have had a contentious relationship with company management for a decade.
+American pilots have had a contentious relationship with company management for the past decade.
 Two years ago when contract talks failed, the pilots went on strike for a few minutes until they were called back to work by President Clinton.

-Even if everybody heeded the judge’s order, there will be cancellations over the next several days as the company works to get planes and crews moved to the cities where flights are scheduled, the company has said.
+Even if everybody heeded the judge’s order, travelers shouldn’t expect smooth holiday travels.
+There will be more cancellations as the company works to get planes and crews moved to the cities where flights are scheduled.

 Pilots say the disagreement is as much over the contract, the outsourcing of jobs and past management decisions as it is about Reno Air pilots’ pay.